samimiaari95/spatio-temporal-LSTM/README.md

 # spatio-temporal-LSTM
 This is the script for spatially training an LSTM model with an example dataset
+## LSTM_setup.py
+This is the settings file, where the model parameters, time period, input features, and directories are defined.
+It includes all the global variables
-## LSTM_grid.py
+## train_LSTM.py
-LSTM_grid.py is the script for the setup, training and testing of the LSTM model<br>
-This script includes 2 functions, one for training and testing the model, the second is only for loading an already trained model and perform plots
+train_LSTM.py is the script for only training the model, it saves the trained model in outputs/REGION
+## postprocess_LSTMoutput.py
+This is the script for model evaluation (testing phase), and calculation of error metrices.
+## plot_functions.py
+This is the script for all functions for plots and figures.
+## preprocessing_rawdataset.py
+This is the script for preprocessing the raw data from the source dataset to prepare it as inputs for the model training
+## volumetric_soilmoisture.py
+The soil moisture calculation is done in this script per month
-## utilities
+## utils.py
 utils.py is a script that includes generalized functions to be used upon needs
 ## basic examples
-The outputs folder contains examples of dataset in numpy arrays for every variable<br>
+The inputs folder contains the input dataset for the SEINE 5x5 domain in numpy arrays The outputs folder contains the results of the evaluation and figures.
-Each folder in the outputs refers to a study region